Puara/GuitarAMI/docs/Module_user_guide.md

 - In a new browser window, type either [http://GuitarAMI_module_XXX.local/update](http://GuitarAMI_module_XXX.local/update) (replace the XXX by your module's ID) or the IP address (if known), e.g., [192.168.0.100/update](192.168.0.100/update)
 - Click on `choose file` and select the apropriate file.
 Check if the filename is correct (next to the button)
 - Click on `Update Firmware` or `Update SPIFFS` according to the chosen file
 - **DO NOT turn the module OFF during the process**.
-Wait until the module reboot itself: the update page will be unavailable and the module will enter setup mode again.
+Wait until the module reboot itself: the update page will be unavailable, and the module will enter setup mode again.
 You can then access the [setup page](#setup) and click on `Close and reboot`

 ## Information